 As the track does with the Derby, Churchill Downs offers "future" bets on possible Oaks in the winter months leading up to the race.

 The mile and an eighth distance of the Kentucky Oaks is often limiting for many three-year-old fillies.
 Thus, a Kentucky Oaks handicapper beginning a careful analysis of the Kentucky Oaks contenders is well-served to focus on the issue stamina.
 Unlike the Kentucky Derby, horses based on the West Coast have not fared as well in the Oaks in recent years.
 Since 2000, only four winners hailed from a California-based barn.
 East coast-based trainers Larry Jones and Todd Pletcher have each captured the Oaks three times in that span, with Steve Asmussen winning twice.

-Make sure to study the field for your 2020 Kentucky Oaks picks.
+Make sure to study the field for your 2021 Kentucky Oaks.

 Kentucky Oaks Results

 Recent Oaks winners have gone on to prove themselves as historically brilliant fillies.
 Rachel Alexandra's tour de force in 2009 was the filly's coming out party as an elite talent.
 The Hal Wiggins trainee romped by a jaw-dropping 20 1/4-lengths while being guided to the wire by Calvin Borel in a canter.
 The superstar filly was sold privately following the race with Steve Asmussen taking over the training duties.